Updated on December 9, 2018

 Bonus Tip: Eat before 12 PM, late afternoon (3-4 PM), or late evening (after 6 PM) to avoid the crowds.

-- Download TDR Dash for wait times in English (iOS and Android) or the Official App (Japanese Only)
+- Use the official Tokyo Disney Resort website on your mobile device to check wait times in English or download the Official App (Japanese Only)

 - Monsters, Inc. Ride & Go Seek!, Pooh’s Hunny Hunt, Splash Mountain, and Big Thunder Mountain are some of the most popular attractions at Tokyo Disneyland.